Our approach involves identifying, assessing and managing financial and top risks with respect to the business objectives.

 Financial risks are managed in respect of the guidelines issued by the Board of Directors of Eni SpA in its role of directing and setting the risk limits, targeting to align and centrally coordinate Group companies’ policies on financial risks (“Guidelines on financial risks management and control”).
 The “Guidelines” define for each financial risk the key components of the management and control process, such as the target of the risk management, the valuation methodology, the structure of limits, the relationship model and the hedging and mitigation instruments.

 Market risk deriving from liquidity management is identified as the possibility that changes in prices of financial instruments (bonds, money market instruments and mutual investment funds) affect the value of these instruments in case of sale or when they are valued at fair value in the financial statements.
-The setting up and maintenance of the liquidity reserve are mainly aimed to guarantee a proper financial flexibility.
+The setting up and maintenance of the liquidity reserve are mainly aimed to guarantee proper financial flexibility.
 Liquidity should allow Eni to fund any extraordinary need (such as difficulty in access to credit, exogenous shock, macroeconomic environment, as well as merger and acquisitions) and must be dimensioned to provide a coverage of short-term debts and of medium and long-term finance debts due within a time horizon of 24 months.
-In order to manage the investment activity of the strategic liquidity, Eni defined a specific investment policy with aims and constraints in terms of the type of financial instruments that can be invested in, and operational boundaries, as well as governance guidelines regulating management and control systems.
+In order to manage the investment activity of the strategic liquidity, Eni defined a specific investment policy with aims and constraints in terms of the type of financial instruments that can be invested in, and operational limits, as well as governance guidelines regulating management and control systems.
+In particular, strategic liquidity management is regulated in terms of VaR (measured based on a parametrical methodology with a one-day holding period and a 99% confidence level), stop loss and other operating limits in terms of concentration, issuing entity, business segment, country of emission, duration, ratings and type of investing instruments in portfolio, aimed to minimize market and liquidity risks.
+Financial leverage or short selling is not allowed.
+As of 31 December 2025, the average rating of the Strategic liquidity investment portfolio was A/A-, in line compared to the end of 2024.

 Credit risk is the potential exposure of the Group to losses in case counterparties fail to fulfill obligations.
 Eni defined credit risk management policies consistent with the nature and characteristics of the counterparties of commercial and financial transactions regarding the centralized finance model.
 The Company adopted a model to quantify and control the credit risk based on the evaluation of the expected credit loss which represents the probability of default and the capacity to recover credits in default that is estimated through the so-called Loss Given Default.
 In the credit risk management and control model, credit exposures are distinguished by commercial nature, in relation to sales contracts on commodities related to Eni’s businesses, and by financial nature, in relation to the financial instruments used by Eni, such as deposits, derivatives and real estate securities.